xcomhz/wxFFMPeg-Converter/README.md

-# wxFFMPeg-Converter
+# wxWidgets wxFFMPeg-Converter
 wxWidgete C++ ffmpeg audio converter

-This class helps to convert multimedia files to desired types, it is tested for audio files but the procedure is the same for other types.
+This class helps to convert multimedia files to desired types, it is tested for audio files by wxWidgets but the procedure is the same for other types and platforms.

 **Basics :**
 * the class uses rkApplication to find current directory, so all paths are relative based on the startup directory.
 * the callback function is defined according to the rkDelegate in order to simplify using single callback event.

+**How to install :** In order to use this class, you could add the header and cpp files to your wxWidgets project.

 **class members :** class rkAudioConverter
 * **rkAudioConverter( wxString FFMPegPath):** Class constructor, *FFMPegPath* is relative path to *ffmpeg.exe*, you need to download this file and put it in a folder in startuppath directory and pass the path to constructor.